JesseGuoX/GPT-Translator/README.md

   </a>
 </p>

-# GPT_Translator
+# GPT-Translator

-  GPT_Translator is a simple translation client that uses the OpenAI API(currently), more GPT api  will be supported in the future.
+  GPT-Translator is a simple translation client that uses the OpenAI API(currently), more GPT api  will be supported in the future.

 # Features